Understanding Attention Deficit Hyperactivity Disorder (ADHD)

 ADHD can have a significant impact on an individual’s daily functioning, including their academic and social development.
 Children with ADHD may struggle to pay attention in class, follow instructions, and complete tasks, which can lead to academic challenges.
 They may also have difficulty forming and maintaining friendships and may be more prone to accidents and injuries due to impulsivity.

 There is a significant stigma surrounding ADHD, and individuals with the condition may face discrimination and misunderstandings from others.
-It is important to recognize that ADHD is a real.
+It is important to recognize that it is real.